Supreethkn/video-call-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project contains UI React Application for Video call

 ## Start Local Dev Server

 In the project directory, you can run: